Create a generative AI app that uses your own data

 • Azure OpenAI connection: Select the default Azure OpenAI resource for your hub.

-3. Wait for the indexing process to be completed, which can take a while depending on available compute resources in your subscription.
-The index creation operation consists of the following jobs:
+3. Create the vector index and wait for the indexing process to be completed, which can take a while depending on available compute resources in your subscription.

 • Crack, chunk, and embed the text tokens in your brochures data.